CodeYourFuture/The-Piscine/Project-Spaced-Repetition-Tracker/README.md

 Expected result:

-- The agenda for User 2 is shown, with the revision dates shown as follows:
+- The agenda for user 2 is shown, with the revision dates shown as follows:
   - Functions in Python, 12th October ${YEAR}
   - Functions in Python, 5th November ${YEAR}
   - Variables in Python, 12th November ${YEAR}